First Black Female NASCAR Tire Changer Will Be On The Rock’s ‘Titan’ Show

 Brehanna Daniels is a woman of firsts.

-The 24-year-old made history last year when she became the first African-American woman to pit a car in one of NASCAR’s national series, and later took on tire-changing duties in the NASCAR Xfinity Series for Stephen Leicht’s No. 55 Toyota team.
+The 24-year-old made history last year when she became the first African American woman to pit a car in one of NASCAR’s national series, and later took on tire-changing duties in the NASCAR Xfinity Series for Stephen Leicht’s No. 55 Toyota team.
 Now, Daniels is looking forward to Jan.
 3, where she will compete on the premiere of Dwayne “The Rock” Johnson’s new NBC show, “The Titan Games.”

 For those unaware, “Titan Games” essentially is a re-imagining of “American Ninja Warrior,” which has endured peaks and valleys in popularity and overall coolness.